 Since 2003, Christ’s Hope has grown from serving in one country, to seven.
 Today we serve over 1,500 AIDS affected orphaned and vulnerable children.
 Helping these children remain in families through our Ministry CarePoint model, which provides support physically, academically, emotionally, spiritually, and socially.

-The International Board has appointed David Kase as International Director and Glenn Vantieghem as Africa Team Leader.
+The International Board has appointed David Kase as International Director.

 Empowering orphaned and vulnerable children to break the cycles of extreme poverty, AIDS, and spiritual brokenness through family-based care and discipleship in Jesus Christ.